aissitt/Hemodynamics/README.md

 # Hemodynamics

-This repository contains code for training and evaluating deep learning models for hemodynamic simulations, specifically focusing on Left Ventricular Assist Device (LVAD) data.
-The repository supports both data-driven and physics-informed models using a 3D U-Net architecture.
+This repository contains code for training and evaluating deep learning models for hemodynamic simulations, specifically focusing on Left Ventricular Assist Device (LVAD) and aneurysm data.
+The repository supports models with both data-driven and physics-informed loss functions using a 3D U-Net architecture.

 ## Project Structure